 Arguably the warmest part of the West Coast, Southern California is a sun-drenched paradise with beaches for surfing and deserts for stargazing.
 If it’s movie stars you’re searching for, a trip to Los Angeles won’t disappoint.
 Surfers flock by the thousands to Huntington Beach in Orange County while serious shoppers make their pilgrimage to Rodeo Dr. in Beverly Hills.
 With Disneyland, Paramount Pictures and LEGOLAND, family vacations in SoCal will never be lacking in entertainment options.
 For a break from the glitz and glam of Hollywood, travel to Death Valley and Joshua Tree National Parks for hardcore outdoor activities and desert beauty.

-TripIt is here to help organize your West Coast adventure, whether you only have time for a tasty tour of Portland or you have all the time in the world to discover everything between the borders of Mexico and Canada.
+TripIt is here to be your West Coast road trip planner, whether you only have time for a tasty tour of Portland or you have all the time in the world to discover everything between the borders of Mexico and Canada.